Aidy Boothroyd

 Adrian Neil Boothroyd (born 8 February 1971) is an English former footballer who was most recently the manager of Indian Super League club Jamshedpur.

 At club level, he was manager of Watford from 2005 to 2008.
 During his time with Watford, he was regarded as one of the best young managers in England.
 At the time of his departure, he was the youngest and the second longest serving manager in the division.

 Boothroyd then had short spells at Colchester United and Coventry City.
 In 2011, he replaced Gary Johnson at Northampton Town.
-After saving the club from relegation in the 2011–12 season, he took Northampton to the League Two Playoff final in May 2013, only to be defeated in the final.
+After saving the club from relegation in the 2011–12 season, he took Northampton to the League Two play-off final in May 2013, only to be defeated in the final.
 After a poor start to the 2013–14 season, he was relieved of his duties on 21 December 2013, with the club bottom of the Football League.

 Playing career

 Boothroyd was born in Eccleshill, West Riding of Yorkshire.
 He started as a youth team player at Huddersfield Town and made his first team debut for the club in 1989.
 He played 10 league matches before moving on to Bristol Rovers in 1990, where he played 16 games.
 In November 1992, Boothroyd was granted a release by Bristol Rovers, leading to a trial with Heart of Midlothian.
 After a successful trial at the Jam Tarts, he signed a 18 month contract with the club.
 Boothroyd scored two goals against Huntly in a 6–0 win in the Scottish Cup on 11 January 1993.
 After a short spell in Scotland with Heart of Midlothian, he signed for Mansfield Town, where he played 102 matches, scoring 3 goals in the process.
 He left the club in 1996 to play for Peterborough United.
 Boothroyd picked up a career-ending injury after playing 26 games and scoring a single goal.
 He retired from the game in 1998.